terranruler2/PaloShell/README.md

-#How to use this module
+How to use this module
+====

-All you need to do to use this module is download the single .psm1 file.
+All you need to do to use this module is download the single PaloShell.psm1 file.
 All of the code you need is in there.
 Once you have downloaded this file open PowerShell and run the command “Import-Module <path to module>”.
 There are some unapproved verbs in there and PowerShell will tell you that, it is safe to ignore these warnings.

 At this time I haven’t fully flushed out the help output but to get the help for the commands you can run “get-help \<commandName\> -detail”.
 That will print out the help for the command if it exists.
 I am working to update the help as I can.